briemadu/evalNLP/bibliography.md

 A comprehensive overview is available at:

 * RESNIK, Philip & LIN, Jimmy.
 Evaluation of NLP Systems.
 In: Clark, Alexander; Fox, Chris & Lappin, Shalom (Eds.).
 The handbook of computational linguistics and natural language processing.
-John Wiley & Sons, 2010, pp. 271-295.
+John Wiley & Sons, pp. 271-295, 2010.

 Some other references (will be extended):

+* PAROUBEK, Patrick; CHAUDIRON, Stéphane & HIRSCHMAN, Lynette.
+Principles of Evaluation in Natural Language Processing.
+Traitement Automatique des Langues, ATALA, 48 (1), pp.7-31. hal- 00502700, 2007.
 * SPÄRCK JONES, Karen.
 Towards better NLP system evaluation.
 In: Human Language Technology: Proceedings of a Workshop held at Plainsboro, New Jersey, March 8-11, 1994. [link](https://www.aclweb.org/anthology/H94-1018.pdf)